 The Social Security Board of Trustees once again released their annual report in June of this year.
 The report covering 2022 operations spans 275 pages that go into detail about the current financial status, future assumptions, and projections.

 As in previous years, this most recent report continues the trend that the Social Security program faces long term funding shortages that will need to be addressed sooner or later.

 The Social Security program is technically defined as Old Age Survivors and Disability Income (OASDI).
 This is split between the Old Age and Survivors Insurance program (OASI aka Retirement Benefits) and the Disability Insurance program (DI).

 The Retirement Benefits Trust Fund and the Disability Insurance Trust Fund are legally two separate entities and I will focus the remainder of this article on the Retirement Benefits side of the ledger.

-Like last year’s report, the OASI Trust fund is projected to be depleted in 2033, one year earlier than reported last year.
-At that time, the taxes collected would be enough to pay 76 percent of expected benefits; AND the Trust Fund would be exhausted.
-All beneficiaries would face a 24 percent reduction in benefits, 12 years from now.
+The OASI Trust fund is projected to be depleted in 2034, one year later than reported last year.
+At that time, the taxes collected would be enough to pay 77 percent of expected benefits; AND the Trust Fund would be exhausted.
+All beneficiaries would face a 23 percent reduction in benefits, 12 years from now.

 Same Amount of Options